lightracers/monsoon-framework/README.md

 # Monsoon Framework

-Monsoon is a simple, fast and secure PHP MVC framework for your rapid application development (RAD) needs.
+Monsoon PHP is an open-source, simple, fast, secure and free PHP web framework that assists developers in creating a secure application rapidly (RAD).
+You can maintain your Application’s code, as well as your REST API and CLI based scripts in a single codebase with Monsoon.
 Documentation is available at https://monsoonphp.com

 ## Getting Started